• Cake

 How to Make Watercolor Fondant Decorations

-Open one of the fondant packages and knead it until the consistency is moldable and even, similar to Playdoh.
+Grab about 1/4 Cup of fondant and knead it until the consistency is moldable and even, similar to Playdoh.
 You can add a little vegetable shortening to your hands if you find they are sticking to the fondant.

 how to mold fondant for cake decorating